paulshir/coreos-hyperv/README.md

 coreos-hyperv
 =============

-Please note that I will updating this script over the next little while to use the vhd images created by coreos for Hyper-V. This will make the install process a lot simpler than it currently is and a lot less error prone (also a lot faster).
-The script will probably not be backwards compatible.
+This branch is the development of this script for the installation of coreos using coreos provided hyper-v vhds instead of installing from iso.
+This makes the install process much simpler and less error prone.

 Bootstrap a coreos cluster on Hyper-V.

-### Prerequisites ###
+## Prerequisites ##
 Windows 8.1 or Windows Server 2012 R2 and Hyper-V turned on.
 Internet Connection.
 At least one virtual switch created in hyper-v.
+[Bunzip for Windows](http://gnuwin32.sourceforge.net/packages/bzip2.htm) in your $PATH.
+This is used to decompress coreos images.

 (Although the script will work in Windows 8 and Windows Server 2012 coreos doesn't seem to work on Hyper-V on those platforms at the moment.)